ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Designers may allocate particular events to specific PCRs in order to achieve a particular objective with Local Attestation, (e.g., allowing a procedure to execute only if a given PCR is in a given state).
 It may also be important to designers to consider whether streaming notification of PCR updates is required (see {{I-D.birkholz-rats-network-device-subscription}}).
-Specific log entries can only be validated if the verifier receives every log entry affecting the relevant PCR, so (for example) a designer might want to separate rare, high-value events such as configuration changes, from high-volume, routine measurements such as IMA {{IMA}} logs.
+Specific log entries can only be validated if the Verifier receives every log entry affecting the relevant PCR, so (for example) a designer might want to separate rare, high-value events such as configuration changes, from high-volume, routine measurements such as IMA {{IMA}} logs.